Write Image Data to DICOM Files

 To include the VR in the attribute when using

-'VR' name-value pair argument as
+VR name-value argument as

-you do not specify the VR, then
+not specify the VR, then

-dicomwrite infers the value
+dicomwrite infers the value representation

-representation from the data dictionary.
+from the data dictionary.

 The figure shows an attribute with and without the VR.